zg3/getting-and-cleaning-data-project/README.md

 * Uses descriptive activity names to name the activities in the data set.
 * Labels the data set with descriptive variable names.
 * Genetates a tidy data set with the average of each variable for each activity and subject pair.

-The output file (tidyHARdata.txt) can be read into R with read.table("tidyHARdata.txt", header = TRUE).